What is a refractometer, and how do you use one?

 One benefit to a refractometer is that most models have an automatic temperature conversion, so samples can be taken directly from a mash or boil kettle.
 The second benefit is that only a very small sample is needed.
-A couple drops of liquid will give an accurate reading.
-This can be helpful when all grain brewing or during fermentation when taking multiple hydrometer-sized samples is time-consuming and ends up wasting more beer.
+A couple drops of liquid give an accurate reading.
+This is very helpful during all-grain brewing or during fermentation when taking multiple hydrometer-sized samples is time-consuming and ends up wasting more beer